What is a Reverse Mortgage and how does it work?

 Help pay for health care or other family needs, retire early, defer social security to maximize payments, purchase a home without monthly payments, or simply travel the world, etc.!

-You retain title to your home and you can never lose your home in foreclosure as long as you maintain the property tax and insurance payments.
+You retain title to your home and you can never lose your home in foreclosure as long as you maintain the property and pay your tax and insurance payments.

-The loan is only retired when the last surviving borrower passes, when the house is sold by you or your heirs, all borrowers move out of the house, or through a refinance.
+The loan is only retired when the last surviving borrower passes, when the house is sold by you or your heirs, all borrowers move out of the house (a 12 month absence is acceptable for health reasons), or through a refinance.

 You retain your Medicare and Social Security benefits.